meshalAlbishi/SM-LoginPage/README.md

 # SM-LoginPage

-Simple Login page using html, css, js, jQuery, php, and mySQL.
+Simple Login page using html, css, js, jQuery, ajax, php, and mySQL.

 ## Database
 Only one simple table called 'users', with the following column